nguyenvanduocit/epubtrans/README.md

 This project aims to quickly translate epub books into Vietnamese.
 It packages the result as a bilingual book.

+You may want to watch the [tutorial video - Vietnamese](https://youtu.be/9MspqDLPaxQ).

 ## Acceptance Criteria

 - [x] Only need to create a rough translation.